Nora St. Rose

 Nora St. Rose is a Trinidadian former cricketer who played as a right-arm medium-fast bowler.
-She appeared in two One Day Internationals for Trinidad and Tobago at the 1973 World Cup, and five Test matches for the West Indies in 1976.
+She appeared in two One Day Internationals (ODIs) for Trinidad and Tobago at the 1973 World Cup, and five Test matches for the West Indies in 1976.
+In her ODI debut for Trinidad and Tobago against New Zealand, she had the best bowling figures (2/14) and best economy (1.27) among the nine Trinidadians who bowled in the match.
 She also played domestic cricket for Trinidad and Tobago.